amazon-archives/aws-mobilehub-ember/README.md

 NOTE: If you would like browser URLs to route directly to your Ember routes e.g. visiting http://your-s3-host/home etc. You should add
 "index.html" to the **Error document** as well.

+## Troubleshooting

+### Issues accessing via CloudFront:

+The default CloudFront distro does not set a **default object** in it's configuration.
+This should be set to "index.html" within the CloudFront settings:

+- Sign in to the AWS Management Console and open the [CloudFront console](https://console.aws.amazon.com/cloudfront/).
+- In the list of distributions in the top pane, select the distribution to update.
+- In the Distribution Details pane, on the General tab, click Edit.
+- In the Edit Distribution dialog box, in the Default Root Object field, enter the file name of the default root object.
+- Enter index.html.
+Do not add a / before the object name.
+- To save your changes, click Yes, Edit.

+### 404/403 etc. type http errors from CloudFront

+Sometimes with dynamic JavaScript apps it is usful to add error code mapping to allow the client application to handle the Errors:

+ - Sign in to the AWS Management Console and open the [CloudFront console](https://console.aws.amazon.com/cloudfront/)
+ - Click on your distribution
+ - Navigate to the **Error Pages** Tab and click **Create Custom Error Response**
+ - Choose the error code, click "Yes" to Customize Error Response
+ - Enter "/" (without quotes) in the Reponse Page Path, and choose 200 HTTP Response Code

+ Usually you'll want to do this for at least 400 and 403 error codes with most JavaScript frameworks.

 ## Further Reading / Useful Links